channelsailing/channelsailing.github.io/_pages/sailingskills.md

 post_date: 2020-07-04 23:21:23
 ---
 <!-- wp:paragraph -->
-<p>A small collection of articles on key sailing related skills</p>
+<p>A small collection of links to articles on key sailing related skills on external websites:</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->